Skip to content

 Donate

-Is THE ANTIQUARIAN HOROLOGICAL SOCIETY a good charity?
+Is The Antiquarian Horological Society a good charity?

 London · UK-wide · EC3R 8DT Reg 260925 Registered charity Official website Charity Commission register

-THE ANTIQUARIAN HOROLOGICAL SOCIETY is a registered charity (no. 260925) working in children & youth across the United Kingdom.
-Its latest Charity Commission filing directs 75% of spending to charitable activities, holding roughly 179 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+The Antiquarian Horological Society is a registered charity (no. 260925) working in environment across the United Kingdom.
+Its latest Charity Commission filing does not disclose a charitable-activities spend split in recent filings, holding roughly 179 months of reserves, and files its annual accounts on time.
+Reported income changed sharply in 2021 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE ANTIQUARIAN HOROLOGICAL SOCIETY has a Clarity Score of 82 out of 100 on CharityCompare (3 stars, Good).
+The Antiquarian Horological Society has a Clarity Score of 72 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 260925.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £1.0m, with 75% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2024: total income £225k, cause-spend split not disclosed in that filing.
 Accounts filing: up to date.
 Reserves: approximately 179 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .